 - Yes, it's spelled "F-O-S-S-A".

-- Tailor-Made Prison: Alex in the first movie.
-His Heroic BSOD leads to him building his own enclosure.
+- Tailor-Made Prison: Alex.
+His Heroic BSoD leads to him building his own enclosure.

-- This Is My Side: During Alex's feud with Marty during the first movie.
+- This Is My Side: During Alex's feud with Marty.

 - Warm Bloodbags Are Everywhere: Alex, starving, starts seeing his friends as walking steak.